HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/gettingstarted.markdown

 ![](/Images/Avtor/GettingStarted_EditedFields.png)
 <br/><br/>
-if the user makes a mistake editing a field, they can click the "Undo" icon at the top left of the field container.
-This will undo their change
+If the user makes a mistake editing a field, they can click the "Undo" icon at the top left of the field container.
+This will undo their changes.

 ![](/Images/Avtor/GettingStarted_EditedFieldsUndo.png)
 <br/><br/>